gitnjole/gitnjole.github.io/_projects/lara-jobs.md

   ) ENGINE = InnoDB AUTO_INCREMENT = 2 DEFAULT CHARSET = utf8mb4 COLLATE = utf8mb4_unicode_ci
 ```

-The users table has all user/company information shoved inside and there is no distinction between users and companies.
-I'm actively researching best practices to seperate them into their own distinct tables so I hope I will be able to finish the change soon.
-In the most recent update on March 11th I've implemented a somewhat acceptable solution which you can see above.
+There is no separation between users and companies—all user and company data is crammed into the users table.
+I'm hoping to complete the update soon because I'm currently looking into the best ways to separate them into separate tables while maintaining efficiency and readability.
+As you can see above, I implemented a workable solution in the most recent release on March 11th

 ### Listings table
 ```sql